MicrosoftLearning/MS-4010-Build-Plugins-Connectors-Microsoft-Copilot-M365/Instructions/Labs/LAB_01/3-exercise-custom-knowledge.md

 ## Task 1 - Prepare the grounding data

 Let's upload the documents to Microsoft 365 that the declarative agent uses as grounding data.

-In this exercise, you use OneDrive as a substitute for SharePoint Online.
-When you upload documents to a new SharePoint Online site, there's a delay before the documents are indexed and available for use by Copilot.
-Using OneDrive allows you to test the agent immediately.

 In a web browser: